bodenmoraski/SPIG-New/spig-new/spig-new-main/README.md

 ### 3. Deploy API Service
 1. Click "New" → "GitHub Repo" → Select your repository
-2. **Important**: In service settings, set the **Root Directory**:
+2. **Important**: In service settings:
-   - If your repo root contains `spig-new/spig-new-main/`: Set to `spig-new/spig-new-main/apps/api`
+   - Set **Root Directory** to: `spig-new/spig-new-main` (the monorepo root where the root package.json is)
-   - If your repo root is already `spig-new-main/`: Set to `apps/api`
+   - Railway should auto-detect the Dockerfile at `apps/api/Dockerfile`
-3. The `nixpacks.toml` in `apps/api/` will handle build/start commands automatically
+   - If Railway asks for Dockerfile path, set it to: `apps/api/Dockerfile`
-4. Railway should auto-detect Node.js and pnpm from the configuration
+3. Railway will use the Dockerfile to build and deploy automatically
 3. Add environment variables:
    - `DATABASE_URL` → Use the variable from your database service (`${{ Postgres.DATABASE_URL }}`)
    - `GOOGLE_CLIENT_ID` → Your Google OAuth client ID